pdxiv/LuaScott/Adventure Editor Manual.md

 64 | DSPRM | Display the current room.
 This checks the light/darkness flag and if the artificial light source is present.
 If it is light, the room description, visible objects and obvious exits are displayed.
 If it is dark, nothing is displayed (it is too dark to see) unless the artificial light source is present.
 65 | SCORE | Tells the player how many treasures are in the treasure room and what percentage the total is.
 If one hundred percent is stored, then the winning message is displayed and the player is given the option of playing again.
 66 | INV | Tells the player what objects are being carried.
-67 | SET0 | This sets the zero bit flag.
+67 | SET0 | This sets the zero-bit flag.
 It may be useful since no parameter from the conditions is necessary.
-68 | CLR0 | Clears the zero bit flag.
+68 | CLR0 | Clears the zero-bit flag.
 It may be useful since no parameter from the conditions is necessary.
 69 | FILL | Re-fills the artificial light source and clears the bit flag 16 (indicator of light source status).
 This also picks up the artificial light source.
 This command should immediately be followed by a X->RM0 command where Par #1 is the unlighted artificial light source (they are two different objects).
 70 | CLS | This command did a clear screen in the BASIC version of ADVENTURE and does nothing in the machine language version.
 71 | SAVE | Saves the game to disk or tape depending on which version is being used.
 It writes some user variables such as the current room, current locations of all objects, status of all bit flags, current values of all alternate room registers and the current values of all counters.